 In this section, it would be useful to allow your staff to share projects that they would like to highlight and discuss at the performance review meeting.

 This gives the staff a sense of ownership and allows you to understand what they deem important in their work.
 This creates a collaborative performance review that responds to the employees own insights and challenges.

-Here are some performance appraisal sample questions that you can ask to help your team evaluate their own performance:
+Here are some employee achievement report sample questions that you can ask to help your team evaluate their own performance:

 - What do you consider to be your biggest work achievement so far?

 - What’s your favourite part of your job, and why?

 - What’s your least favourite part of your job, and why?

 - How do you think you can overcome some of your challenges?